Julia Roberts makes a rare confession

 Julia Roberts expressed gratitude for the global recognition that she received early in her life.

-Recently, the American actress sat down for a confessional with Richard Curtis for her British Vogue cover debut.
+Recently, the American actress sat down for an interview with Richard Curtis for her British Vogue cover debut.

 During her conversation with the esteemed filmmaker, Roberts gushed over her family and considered it the ‘powerhouse’ of her age-defying looks.

-In addition to this, the Leave The World Behind actress expressed sincere gratitude for the worldwide fame that she achieved at the inception of her career.
+Moreover, the Leave The World Behind actress expressed utmost gratitude for the worldwide fame that she achieved at the inception of her career.

 Speaking of her accelerated career progression, the 56-year-old actress stated, “Well, I think that the luckiest aspect of my work life/family life is that the success of my work life came earlier.”